Cathedral of the Immaculate Conception (Albany, New York): Bells

-A system had been installed to allow the bells to be run electronically, but Connors discovered that mistakes had been made on both the hardware and the software that ran it.
+A system had been installed to allow the bells to be rung electronically, but Connors discovered that mistakes had been made on both the hardware and the software that operated it.
 As a result, the Westminster Quarters tones that rang every 15 minutes sounded off-key.
 According to Savoy, they had been programmed to play notes that the bells themselves didn't have.

-After fixing the software errors, Connors got it to play the quarters correctly, but deactivated any other hymns until new software could be purchased.
-In the meantime, he offered to restore the pulleys and belts that were broken, allowing them to be played manually.
+Correcting the software errors, allowed the system to play the quarters correctly, but Connors deactivated any other hymns until the cathedral could purchase new software.
+In the meantime, he offered to restore the pulleys and belts that were broken, allowing the bells to be played manually.
 By early 2012 Connors had restored seven of the bells.